-Family planning and long-acting reversible contraception (LARC):
+Family planning and long-acting reversible contraception (LARC)

-ACOG recommends having a conversation with your patient regarding immediate postpartum placement of LARC as an effective option for postpartum contraception.
-There are few contraindications to postpartum intrauterine devices and implants.4
+ACOG recommends having a conversation with your patient in the third trimester regarding immediate postpartum placement of LARC as an effective option for postpartum contraception; there are few contraindications to postpartum intrauterine devices and implants.

-LARC FAQ:
+LARC FAQ:4

-- Q. When should providers insert an intrauterine device (IUD) or Nexplanon® postpartum? - A. Providers can insert IUDs in the postpartum period: - Within 10 minutes after delivery of the placenta. - Up to 48 hours after delivery. - At the time of cesarean delivery.
+Q. When should providers insert an intrauterine device (IUD) or Nexplanon® postpartum?

+- A. Providers can insert IUDs in the postpartum period: - Within 10 minutes after delivery of the placenta. - Up to 48 hours after delivery. - At the time of cesarean delivery.